What is lockdown? Britons, including senior minister, are confused

 Senior minister Michael Gove appeared on radio and television shows on Tuesday to say people “wherever possible” should stay at home to try to prevent the state-run NHS health service being overwhelmed.

-But when asked if people could order toys and clothes online and have them delivered, requiring work by distribution center workers and drivers, Gove said: “yes”.
+But when asked if people could order toys and clothes online and have them delivered, requiring work by distribution centre workers and drivers, Gove said: “yes”.

 The government’s restrictions say that people should only travel to work when “absolutely necessary”.